row-bloom/row-bloom/README.md

 ### Data

-Provide data using `addTable` or `addTablePath`.

-A driver will be picked automatically for each table path.
+Provide data using `addTable` or `addTablePath` (A driver will be picked automatically for each table path).

 Available drivers: